dmachard/go-dnscollector/doc/development.md

 # Development

 To compile DNS-collector, we assume you have a working Go setup.
 First, make sure your golang version is `1.20` or higher

 ## Build and run from source

 Building from source.
-Use the latest golang available on your target system
+Use the latest golang available on your target system.

 ```bash
 make build